paxtonhare/MarkLogic-Sublime/README.md

 ```

 #### Run On Server
+Run the current file on a MarkLogic server via the "MarkLogic: Run File" command or by pressing Ctrl+Alt+r.

 #### Open MarkLogic api docs
 You can easily open a browser window to the documentation for a MarkLogic function.